AustroMelee/avatar-battle-arena/src/features/battle-simulation/services/narrative/SRP_SUMMARY.md

 # NarrativeCoordinator SRP Refactoring Summary

+## Status: COMPLETE

+The SRP pass is complete for the entire narrative and battle orchestration system.
+Ongoing SRP enforcement is required for all new features and refactors.

 ## 🎯 Problem Solved
 The `NarrativeCoordinator` was violating SRP by handling multiple responsibilities:
 - ✅ Service orchestration (good)